wbnns/portfolio/README.md

 ## About

-Been building a lot lately so I decided to create a tracker / portfolio of the various projects I'm indie hacking
+Been building a lot lately so I decided to create a tracker / portfolio of the various side projects I'm working on

 ## Tracker